 - a.
-Simplified AI project lifecycle
+Context

 - b.
 Why is labeling so hard ?

 - 2. Different ways to reduce the pain of image labeling

 - a.
 Use a good interface

 - b.
 Build a strong review methodology

 - c.
 Some modeling strategies to ease the pain

 - 3. Focus on Vision-Language Models to accelerate image labeling

 - a.
 From open world models to VLMs

 - b.
 Proposed semi-automated labeling workflow